Marketing (BS)

 Introduction

-Marketing is a thrilling and dynamic discipline that helps organizations and individuals become successful by building relationships with customers and other stakeholders and creating products and services that are valued by customers.
-Every year excitement comes from new product launches, popular advertising campaigns, social media and innovative approaches to doing business in traditional industries.
-Marketing is global, fast-paced and rewarding.
+Marketing is a thrilling and dynamic discipline that helps organizations and individuals become successful by building relationships with customers and other stakeholders and creating products and services that customers value.
+Every year, excitement comes from new product launches, popular advertising campaigns, social media, and innovative approaches to doing business in traditional industries.
+Marketing is global, fast-paced, and rewarding.
 Marketing offers students the opportunity for an exciting career anywhere in the world.
-Marketing positions are available in all types of global industries ranging from financial services and health care to high technology and telecommunications.
-The marketing major is designed for students who want a balanced career that rewards both creativity and the ability to achieve strategic objectives.

-Marketing positions are available in a variety of consumer, industrial and institutional market areas, including such non-business fields as health care, government administration and cultural development.
-The marketing program is designed for those who wish to pursue careers in international marketing, brand and product management, global retailing, e-tailing and distribution, marketing research, fashion merchandising, electronic and Internet marketing, sales and sales management.
+Marketing is not limited to a single industry.
+It offers a variety of career paths in consumer, industrial, and institutional market areas, including non-business fields such as health care, government administration, and cultural development.
+The marketing program at Canisius University is designed for those who wish to pursue careers in international marketing, brand and product management, global retailing, online retailing and distribution, fashion merchandising, and digital marketing, opening the doors to a world of possibilities.
+This diversity in career options reflects the adaptability and flexibility of the marketing field, allowing students to explore their interests and find their niche.

 Qualifications